 The Urban Studies major has links with many key urban institutions in Singapore, and our students benefit from rewarding internships.
 Our graduates work in the public, private and non-government sectors.
 They are equipped for careers in consulting, marketing, heritage & tourism, infrastructure & transportation, education, media & communication, international development and more.
 Our students are also well prepared for postgraduate study, including research-based Masters and PhD degrees, and professional degrees in public policy, social work, architecture, urban design, environment, planning and development.
+Some of our alumni have gone on to contribute to the following organizations:

 Yale-NUS College Class of 2017 student Nicholas Carverhill, 22, has been selected as a 2018 Rhodes Scholar.
 The Rhodes Scholarship is a postgraduate award given to exceptional students from around the world to study at the University of Oxford, with the aim of nurturing public-spirited leaders of the future.